ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

 ```
 The start and end just record when the program was started, and stopped.
 The second line is basically just saying to the operating system "hey, run this in the terminal", and it returns the status code of whatever was run.
+We will get to what main.js does in a bit.
-Counter intuitively, this status code is zero when it succeeds, and anything else means failure.
+Counter-intuitively, this status code is zero when it succeeds, and anything else means failure.

 The next block deals with the setup for making the video
 ```python